Contextual Stochastic Optimization for Omnichannel Multi-Courier Order Fulfillment Under Delivery Time Uncertainty: The Omnichannel Multi-Courier Order Fulfillment Problem

 \subsection{High-Level Problem Description}

 This section provides a high-level overview of the online order fulfillment challenges faced by the industrial partner.
 Similar to other major e-commerce companies, tens of thousands of orders are placed continuously throughout the day on the website and await processing.
 Each incoming order is organized by stock-keeping units (SKUs), resulting in one or more order lines.
 For each order line, there are hundreds of fulfillment centers across the company network eligible to source the SKUs.
 These centers include primarily physical stores, as well as regional distribution centers and metro e-commerce centers.
-Each location is equipped with multiple eligible carriers capable of providing different levels of service (LOS), such as Ground, Same-Day, and Overnight shipping.
+Each location is equipped with multiple eligible carriers capable of providing different levels of service, such as Ground, Same-Day, and Overnight shipping.
+Throughout this paper, ``carrier" refers to one of these specific carrier-service pairs.
 The set of available carriers spans from major shipping companies to crowdsourced gig carriers.
 Figure \ref{fig:flowchart} illustrates the order fulfillment life cycle within the operations of the industrial partner.

 Before making an order fulfillment decision, the company has access to both the transactional details of the order and the real-time status of the fulfillment network.
 Specifically, the order information includes the date and time the order was placed, the type, dimensions, weight, and quantities of the SKUs, the shipping destination, and the desired delivery date.
 The network status data provides details on the on-hand inventory levels of the requested SKUs and the remaining open capacities at various fulfillment centers.
 In addition, each carrier provides an estimated table for shipping costs and planned time-in-transit.